If you have seasonal allergies, beware of ‘Thunderstorm Asthma’

 Thunderstorm asthma was first reported in the UK and Australia in the 1980s, and the number of cases is steadily increasing.
 When a severe thunderstorm passed in Melbourne, Australia in 2016, ‘Thunderstorm Asthma’ drew attention around the world.
 At that time, at least eight people died and more than 9,000 people called for urgent treatment for asthma, putting health care facilities in crisis.

 Although thunderstorm asthma doesn’t happen often, it’s important to understand what triggers it if you have asthma or a seasonal allergy.
-Harvard Health Publishing, USA, introduced what you need to know about thunderstorm asthma.
+Harvard Health Publishing, USA, introduced what you need to know regarding thunderstorm asthma.

 What is thunderstorm asthma

-This is an asthma attack that begins or worsens immediately after a thunderstorm.
+This is an asthma attack that begins or worsens immediately following a thunderstorm.
 Anyone with asthma can get it, but it mainly affects people with seasonal allergic rhinitis.
 Seasonal allergies appear with symptoms such as runny nose, sneezing, and itchy eyes, and are most severe in spring, summer or early fall.

 Rain tends to lower pollen levels by purifying the air, and rainy weather tends to reduce allergy-induced asthma symptoms.